time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 When a GROUP section is encountered the following logic is executed:

-1. Find the Database Model corresponding to the GROUP, using the CLASS attribute of the GROUP XML Element.
+1. Find the PomSomMapper corresponding to the GROUP, using the CLASS attribute of the GROUP XML Element as the id of PomSomMapper.
+2. Get The ORM models associated with this PomSomMapper
-2. Loop through the Model columns and fetch the element with the corresponding information
+3. Loop through the PomSomMapper class attributes column names  and fetch the element with the corresponding information
 	1. Use the CLASS in the database model to find a matching  class attribute of an ELEMENT in GROUP section
 		1. Store the core value of the element in the corresponding column of the ORM model
 		2. Store the extra information about the element in the extra_info columns of the ORM model.
 The extra info can be: the original name of the element in the group, comment text and original wording text.

+Note that PomSomMapper represent tables (or rather entities, since more than one table can be involved) in the database.

+Several Groups can map to the same table/entitiy (father, mother, grandfather, godfather, child all map to the person Entitiy and persons table)